Frances Tiafoe: 2022: US Open semifinal, top 20, American No. 2

-2023: United Cup champion, top 15 debut
+2023: United Cup champion, two titles, top 10

-Tiafoe started the season at the inaugural 2023 United Cup, as the No. 2 American male player, where the United States team became champion defeating Italy in the final.
+Tiafoe started the season at the inaugural United Cup, as the No. 2 American male player, where the United States team became champion by defeating Italy in the final.

-He reached the top 15 following the 2023 Australian Open where he reached the third round.
+He reached the top 15 following the Australian Open where he reached the third round.

-At the 2023 BNP Paribas Open, he reached his first Masters 1000 semifinal defeating Marcos Giron, Jason Kubler, qualifier Alejandro Tabilo, and former Indian Wells champion Cameron Norrie, for his biggest win of the season, without dropping a set.
+At Indian Wells, Tiafoe reached his first Masters 1000 semifinal, defeating Marcos Giron, Jason Kubler, qualifier Alejandro Tabilo, and 2021 Indian Wells champion Cameron Norrie (the biggest win of his season by ranking), all without dropping a set, before losing to fifth seed Daniil Medvedev.
+At the Miami Open, he was defeated by Lorenzo Sonego in the third round.